This is a 2 (two) day course. To qualify as an NRA instructor, you must: Possess

 qualification, you must place 16 of 20 shots within a 6" circle using the Qualification Target at a distance of 15 yards (45 feet) using a two-handed, unsupported, standing position.

-Counselor will validate comprehension and application of gun safety rules; range protocol; proper handling; loading and unloading procedures; application of pistol shooting fundamentals; stable
+NRA Certified Training Counselor will validate comprehension and application of gun safety rules; range protocol; proper handling; loading and unloading procedures; application of pistol shooting

-shooting positions; live fire; and a final shooting qualification.
+fundamentals; stable shooting positions; live fire; and final shooting qualification.
 Successfully complete the appropriate NRA student examination.
 Certified-90% or higher.
 Assistant-85% or higher.

-application with appropriate certification fee.
-Membership in the National Rifle Association is strongly recommended.
+conducting your training.
+Submit your application with the appropriate certification fee.
+Membership in the National Rifle Association is